M4NU5/Personal_Website/content/blog/tech/a-ballad-of-lament/index.md

 Every argument they posed, we countered.
 Every glossy promise, we dissected with cold precision.
 The migration team, for all their PowerPoint prowess, was no match for the fury of 300 impassioned engineers united in a common cause.

 And as the meeting dragged on, a strange thing began to happen.
 The neutral parties—those who had yet to take sides—began nodding along with us.
 Their silence turned to tentative questions.
 “Wait, how _will_ file permissions work?
 What about version control?
-How will diagrams be imbedded?”
+How will diagrams be embedded?”

 Victory, dear friends, was within our grasp.
 For by the end of that meeting, the migration team agreed to revisit their plans, promising to consult further with the engineers before taking any final steps.
 It was a hard-fought battle, but the engineers stood victorious.